Timo576/Wwise-Unpacker-D4-/README.md

 Or if very few files they can be moved to Game Files and use Unpack to OGG Upload the converted files from OGG_* to their relevant host directory Update the old wWiseSoundBank folders, delete new wWiseSoundBank folders, update audio patch number

+This whole thing should be rebuilt in ffmpeg if long term use